 Tourism, Identity and Risk

-You will explore contemporary theoretical debates in the sociology of tourism, with particular emphasis on how tourism locations are constructed, developed and sustained, the powers and dangers of the 'tourist gaze’, tourism labour markets, tourism and identity, tourism and risk, and social/cultural change.
-You’ll spend two hours per week in lectures and seminars studying for this module.
+The module will explore contemporary theoretical debates in the sociology of tourism, with particular emphasis on how tourism locations are constructed, developed and sustained; the powers and dangers of the 'tourist gaze'; tourism labour markets; tourism and identity; tourism and risk; and social/cultural change.